papivot/pace-docs/PKS Workload Deployment using Helm.md

 prometheus-server-5d5f6db7cc-mkpwg               0/2     Pending   0          2m36s
 ```

 Notice that it may happen that some of the pods are in a pending state.
-To troubleshoot
+To troubleshoot run the following -

+> `kubectl describe pod prometheus-server-..... -n monitoring`
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjEwNzMwNjk5Myw3NjExMzY0MzIsLTE4OD
-M4MTQ2ODMsOTMwODA2MDE1XX0=
+eyJoaXN0b3J5IjpbLTEwODA4OTIzNzEsNzYxMTM2NDMyLC0xOD
+gzODE0NjgzLDkzMDgwNjAxNV19
 -->